lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/bevel.rst

 Segments
-   The number of segments in the bevel can be defined by scrolling the mouse :kbd:`wheel` to increase or decrease this value.
+   The number of segments in the bevel can be defined by scrolling the mouse :kbd:`Wheel` to increase or decrease this value.
 The greater the number of recursions, the smoother the bevel.

    Alternatively, you can manually enter a scaling value while using the tool, or in the Mesh Tool options panel after using the tool.